-2. Personal Business (up to three days, deducted from leave)
+2. Personal Business (up to three days per school year, deducted from leave)

 If the employee's absence may disrupt district operations, the superintendent has the discretion to deny a request for personal business leave or limit the time of year the employee may take his or her personal business leave.